 So what should you be looking for specifically?
-Let’s take a look at a few ways to save time (and potential headaches) so you can start your payroll on the right track for 2018.
+Let’s take a look at a few ways to save time (and potential headaches) so you can set up your payroll properly and start your business on the right track.

 Checks are starting to look a lot more like fax machines: old and outdated for almost every business.
 Do yourself a favour and save the time it takes to write, print and distribute physical checks.
 Your employees will also thank you for the convenience it gives them.

 Not to mention, you’re required to keep payroll records for two to seven years for auditing purposes.
 Think of all the trees you’ll save!